VP Student Development/Dean of Students (906) 487-7324

 TRIO Student Support Services is a grant funded by a U.S. Department of Education to serve 180 students per academic year.
 Once accepted to TRIO Student Support Services the program works with students throughout their college experience to deliver a program of academic and personal support designed in partnership with the student.
 Services are designed to assure that participants persist from one academic year to the next and graduate with a bachelor degree.
 To be eligible to participate in TRIO/SSS, students must be the first generation in their family to pursue a bachelor’s degree, or have financial need, or possess a learning or physical disability.
 Applications for the program are available in Nikander 11 or online at finlandia.edu/academics/trio-student-services/

 The program services that are provided capitalize on each student’s strengths.
 Students meet with a TRIO Professional Academic coach 3x per semester to create and measure completion of a Graduation and Career Plan.
 Each student’s GCP is individualized to utilize their strengths and overcome challenges.
-As part of their individualized plan, students may participate in supplemental instruction in English or math, professional tutoring, be paired with a peer coach, attend college success skill workshops, receive financial aid assistance or financial literacy education, engage in service opportunities, attend graduate school field trips, leadership conferences and explore career opportunities.
+As part of their individualized plan, students may participate in supplemental instruction in English or math, professional tutoring, attend college success skill workshops, receive financial aid assistance or financial literacy education, engage in service opportunities, attend graduate school field trips, leadership conferences and explore career opportunities.
 First and second-year students who have earned 59 credits or less and are receiving a Pell Grant may also apply for Grant Aid, which is a small financial award to help with overage costs.
 TRIO students also have TRIO only access to a computer lab including free printing, free school supplies and free copying.

 On- and off-campus activities present students with multiple opportunities to exercise social skills in conjunction with educational programs, campus ministry, volunteer opportunities, leadership experiences, and entertainment.
 Most on-campus activities are free and open to Finlandia students, faculty, and staff.
 Finlandia offers ample opportunities for students to become involved through the Student Senate and various social and academic clubs and organizations.
 Students are informed of campus events and activities via e-mail, the Finlandia University website, and campus-wide message boards.